yuan2li/yuan2li.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I'm Yuan Li, a PhD student in the [ZJU Programming Languages and Automated Reasoning Group](https://github.com/ZJU-Automated-Reasoning-Group), Zhejiang University, advised by Prof. [Peisen Yao](https://rainoftime.github.io/).
+Hi, I'm Yuan Li, a PhD student in the [ZJU Programming Languages and Automated Reasoning Group](https://github.com/ZJU-Automated-Reasoning-Group), advised by Prof. [Peisen Yao](https://rainoftime.github.io/).

 I am now working on broad areas, including programming languages, software engineering, cybersecurity, and artificial intelligence, focusing on topics about the evaluation and optimization of techniques related to static analysis.